justcoder1/pink-Panther-React/buildHistory.md

 - Changed interfaces for types to add consistancy
   <r>FE - Merged 50 into main - Linting</r>
 - bug fix in History page pushed staright to main

+## 07-03-2024

+- Added the authencation on signin
+  <c>Unfortunately there are still issues as I working with Cookies that I have not done before</c>